 Welcome to the instructional series!
 This is the very first post in the series, and is meant to provide an overview of what is to come so that those reading do not find themselves lost or confused.
 Golf instruction can become quite confusing at times if the instructor does not clarify their methods beforehand.
-Although I am no “certified” instructor, I still believe that it is necessary to explain some of the terminology and thought processes behind my writing.

 Is this professional golf instruction??

 I played Division 1 Collegiate golf and play to a +1.2 handicap.
 I have studied the golf swing long and hard, and although I don’t claim all-encompassing knowledge of the swing, I think what I have learned can help others looking to improve their games.
 My knowledge has skyrocketed in the last few years after reading The Golfing Machine by Homer Kelley, as well as Search for the Perfect Swing by Alastair Cochran and John Stobbs.
 Both of these texts present the golf swing in a highly analytical manner, which I have personally tested out in my own golf swing.